NonGenericGeek/CS-207-Project/README.md

 Materials
 ==========
 Currently uncertain.
-* A breadboard, probably
+* A breadboard, possibly two
-* Probably at least one Arduino
+* An Arduino
 * A material sturdy enough to make a frame
 * Some motors
+* at least one servo
 * A slip ring
 * Some wheels
 * Some tracks to put on the wheels
+* (optional) some springs, to provide suspension

 Build Instructions
 ==========